 Hosted in the magnificent Sinagoga del Tránsito , this museum provides a rare and importance glance into erstwhile Sephardic culture in...

 This magnificent synagogue was built in 1355 by special permission from Pedro I. The synagogue now houses the Museo Sefardí .
 The vast...

 Iglesia de Santo Tomé contains El Greco’s most famous masterpiece El entierro del conde de Orgaz (The Burial of the Count of Orgaz)...

 If you think Toledo is more touristy than trendy, you clearly haven’t dipped your hipster detector into the cool confines of El...

 Befitting of the so-called ‘city of three cultures’, the Alqahira taps into Toledo’s Moorish side.
 Its shadowy interior furnished with...

 Museo del Greco information

-In the early 20th century, an aristocrat bought what he thought was El Greco's house and did a stunning job of returning it to period style.
-He was wrong, but the museum remains worthwhile.
-As well as the house itself, with its lovely patio and good information on the painter's life, there are excavated cellars from a Jewish-quarter palace and a good selection of paintings, including a set of the apostles by El Greco, a Zurbarán, and works by El Greco's son and followers.
+In the early 20th century, an aristocrat bought what he thought was El Greco's house and did a meritorious job of returning it to period style.
+He was wrong – El Greco never lived here – but the museum remains.
+As well as the house itself, with its lovely patio and informative details on the painter's life, there are excavated cellars from a Jewish-quarter palace and a good selection of paintings, including a Zurbarán, a set of the apostles by El Greco and works by his son and followers.